shradhit7/shradhit7.github.io/_posts/2020-01-10- Full Time Job.md

 Having some experience of startups, I wanted to get a taste of mid / big size firms thus I accepted a full time employment offer from [ZS Associates](https://www.zs.com/) ( New York City ), for the position of Data Science Associate (basically a data scientist).
 Now I’ve got some time (till the start of my job ) to reflect back thinking about the mindset that led me to adopt habits, the right habits to be a better a data scientist at Veritonic and crack interview at ZS Associates.
 There are many things I learned / understood / experienced as an international student applying for jobs and during the perparation for interviews.
 I’ll give my perspective on that (wrt Data Science) and mention hacks and tricks to be a better data scientist!

-**Breif about ZS Interview** : Resume Shortlist, call from the hiring manager & after somedays call from a Consultant or Manager.If things go positive then - On-site interview, including coding round ~ 5 hours ( i know, its loads! ).
+**Brief about ZS Interview** : Resume Shortlist, call from the hiring manager & after somedays call from a Consultant or Manager.If things go positive then - On-site interview, including coding round ~ 5 hours ( i know, its loads! ).

 ### Hacks to be a better Data Scientist